-God did not answer Job's question of why a good God allows bad things to happen to good people.
-Neither did Jesus.
-He did say that it was not a case of God punishing someone (Jn 9:1-5).
+God does not answer Job's question of why a good God allows bad things to happen to good people.
+Neither does Jesus.
+In John 9:1-5, Jesus attests that suffering is not a case of God punishing someone.
 Someone once said: "Jesus came not to answer the question of suffering.
 Rather, he came to fill it with his presence."
 This, he surely did.

-Nowhere in the gospel do we see Jesus indifferent or aloof to people's suffering.
-Nowhere do we find Jesus saying to sick people, "Put up with your sickness, it will bring you closer to God."
-Rather, we find Jesus confronting sickness as an evil, healing it everywhere he meets it - which is not to say that he healed every sick person in Palestine 2,000 years ago.
+Nowhere in the Gospel do we see Jesus indifferent or aloof to people's suffering.
+Nowhere do we find Jesus telling sick people to put up with their sickness for it will bring them closer to God."
+Rather, we find Jesus confronting sickness as an evil, healing it everywhere he meets it-which is not to say that he healed every sick person in Palestine 2,000 years ago.
 He probably did not.
-Of course, God will sometimes use sickness for a higher purpose to waken us up spiritually and/or to lead us closer to him.
-Yet, as I say this, I am also very aware that sickness can lead people away from God and Church.
+Most likely, God will sometimes use sickness for a higher purpose, i.e., to awaken us spiritually and lead us closer to him.
+That said, we are also aware that sickness can lead people away from God and Church.
 I sometimes wonder what our parishes would be like if all pastors and parishioners took Jesus' mandate to "heal the sick" more seriously.
-It would mean that we would have lots of praver teams and healing services where suffering people could come to receive healing prayer.
-I feel the Church in general has failed her people badly in this very important area of Christian ministry.
+It would mean that we would have lots of prayer teams and healing services where suffering people could come to receive healing prayer.
+I feel the Church in general has failed her people in this very important area of Christian ministry.
 We have made a few efforts to have a healing ministry at Ascension but, unfortunately, we have not persevered.